Why cables are so important?

 Insulation around the conductors

 What really makes a significant difference, we think is the dielectric or insulation material around conductors.
-A silver conductor of identical material quality can either shine or sound dull depending on the choice of the dielectric material.
+A conductor of identical material quality can either shine or sound dull depending on the choice of the dielectric material.
 There many options here: polyurethane, PVA, cotton, silk, PTFT and many others.
-Some dielectrics are better with silver and some are worse.
+Some dielectrics are better and some are worse.
 If a dialectic material sits to close on a conductive material and there are many conductors in parallel, the capacitance of a cable increases.
 That is a clearly an undesired effect, which we wanted to minimise.
-After numerous experiments with cable geometry we arrived at a choice of least compromise: Air -the best real world attainable dielectric.
-While it is not possible to have a 100% air dielectric we strived to maximise its presence by intentionally making a use of oversized PTFE tubing (up to 5x the conductor thickness).
+After numerous experiments with cable geometry we arrived at a choice of least compromise: PU and Air -the best real world attainable dielectric.
+While it is not possible to have a 100% air dielectric we strived to maximise its presence.
 The results speak for themselves.
 We achieved less capacitance, less distortion, more clarity, resolution, air, and greater dynamics and last but not least the amount of energy unleashed.

 On the matter of cable construction